PyGenie-Scans/Scans/doc/source/tutorial.rst

        function.
 The original position of each point is fed as input to the function and the return value of the function is the new position.
-  :reverse: Create a copy of the scan that runs in the opposite direction
+  :reverse: Create a copy of the scan that runs in the opposite direction.
+	    Reverse should be a property, since it takes no parameters
   :__len__: Return the number of elements in the scan
   :__iter__: Return an iterator that steps through the scan one position at
 	    a time, yielding the current position at each point.